brijml/xcaliber-task/README.md

 This is a problem that was solved for the interview at xcaliber.
 The task was to perform semantic segmentation to detect cracks on the pavement.
 The dataset is used to train the model is available at
 [link](https://github.com/cuilimeng/CrackForest-dataset).
-1. In order to train a model from scratch, download the dataset and store in  the filesystem and create a Anaconda Environment.
+1. In order to train a model from scratch, download the dataset and store in  the filesystem and create a Anaconda Environment(install Anaconda3 if it is not installed on your system).
 The python version used for the project is 3.6

 		$ conda create -n <env-name> --file requirements.txt